Climate change: 'WHO should now declare a public health emergency'

-The immediate objective is to encourage governments to declare the global climate change emergency, and to inform healthcare associations and other professional organizations (national, regional, local) of the urgent need to make their voices heard internationally, especially at ongoing UN Framework Convention on Climate Change talks, where the successor to the Kyoto Protocol is being negotiated.
+The immediate objective is to encourage governments to declare the global climate change emergency, and to inform healthcare associations and other professional organizations (national, regional, local) of the urgent need to make their voices heard internationally, especially at ongoing UN Framework Convention on Climate Change talks.

 To facilitate these goals, this website suggests several effective actions suitable for busy professionals.
 It provides well researched wording for declarations and position statements on the climate change planetary emergency, and supplies the necessary links for forwarding these statements to the appropriate people and institutions.

 Action on climate change has been likened to teenage sex.
 Everyone claims to be in on the action, but only a few are, and those not very effectively....
 Health professionals have a track record of identifying and helping resolve serious public health issues.
 We are well placed to play a leadership role.
 Indeed it is a role we should not shirk.
 So what should we do?....

 By personal and collective action, health professionals can contribute to the health of our own and future generations.
 By contributing your ideas, deploying your advocacy skills, and making your personal commitments.
 We can then justly say to our descendants that we played our part in preserving the integrity of our beautiful but fragile world.